tomalaforge/angular-challenges/apps/performance/default-onpush/README.md

 The first step is to download the [Angular DevTools Chrome extention](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) if you haven't already done so.
 This extension allows you to profile your application and detect performance issues.

 In this challenge, we will explore the differences and impacts of using `ChangeDetectionStrategy.Default` versus `ChangeDetectionStrategy.OnPush`.
-To provide a clearer demonstration, I have added counters to each component and each row in our application.
-However, in real-world scenarios, you may not have such counters.
+To provide a clearer demonstration, I have added color enlightment to each component and each row in our application.
+However, in real-world scenarios, you will not have such visualization.
 This is where the Angular DevTool profiler comes to the rescue.

 Start by serving this application by running: `npx nx serve performance-default-onpush` inside your terminal.
 Then open Chrome DevTool by pressing **F12** and switch to the Angular Tab.
 From there you can select the Profiler tab as shown below.

 ![profiler tab](./img/profiler-tab.png 'Profiler tab')

 Start profiling your application and type some letters inside the input field.
-You will notice that each number is increasing and the profiler will show you a lot of change detection cycle.
+You will notice that each element of your application will flash at each change detection cycle and the profiler will show you a bar for each change detection cycle.

 If you click on one of the bars (indicated by the yellow arrow on the picture below), you can see that `PersonListComponent`, `RandomComponent` and all the `MatListItem` are impacted by the change detection cycle, even when we only interact with the input field.